All Episodes

 Like, I'll be like, all right, cool.

-We could listen to the music again.
+We can listen to the music again.

-But for me to sit here and tell y'all objectively speaking that he's innocent would be a lie.
+But for me to sit here and tell y'all, objectively speaking, that he's innocent would be a lie.

-She has another month of evidence that she has to go through, a bunch of more witnesses.
+She has another month of evidence that she has to go through a bunch of more witnesses.

-Um, that there's no way that they got hit in a drive-by shooting.
+He probably will because their story is so like far-fetched that there's no way that they got hit in a drive-by shooting.

 Like, come on, man.